Trust & Estate Litigation

 Probate is the legal process of paying the final debts of a deceased individual and distributing that person’s assets to his heirs.
 If a person dies without a will, the distribution of assets is dictated by the Texas laws of intestacy.
 If the person had a will, the personal representative or executor administers the probate estate according to the terms of the will, subject to state probate laws.
 Probate Courts are highly nuanced; for example, the local rules of Harris County, Fort Bend County, Montgomery County, Waller County, Galveston County, Brazoria County, and Matagorda County Courts will all have slightly different procedures, despite all being Houston-area jurisdictions.

 Various disputes can arise during the probate process.
 Probate litigation occurs when an interested party raises a dispute or files a claim in an estate proceeding.
-The probate court also handles guardianships and conservatorships.
-Disputes and claims may also arise in these matters.
+The probate court also handles guardianships.

 Examples of probate or estate litigation matters include, but are not limited to: